golemfactory/Golem-Discord-Proposals/README.md

 ## How to start a proposal

-Please submit a PR to the proposals directory with your proposal to get started.
+Fork the repository and use the template as a base for your proposal.
+When done submit a PR to the repository and discussion can start taking place.

 ### What happens after a proposal has been approved?